 Skip to Content

-Cooking tender Instant Pot stew meat has never been easier.
-NO more tending to the stove or waiting all day for it to be perfect, this is an easy Instant Pot recipe for dinner.
+Cooking tender beef stew meat in Instant Pot has never been easier.
+NO more tending to the stove or waiting all day for it to be perfect, this is an easy Instant Pot recipe for dinner. (affiliate links present, originally published 11/20)

 Instant Pot Beef Stew

 You really can make a batch of pressure cooker stew with any type of protein.
 The best method is to use fresh or defrosted meat.
-If you have a forgetful moment though you can still make our frozen stew meat Instant Pot recipe.
+If you have a forgetful moment though you can still make it using frozen stew meat.
+I have a link to those directions at the top of this post for you.

 stew meat